Rectal Cancer Disappears After Experimental Use of Immunotherapy

 Make an Appointment

-Sascha Roth remembers the phone call came on a hectic Friday evening.
+Sascha Roth, the first patient in the clinical trial, remembers getting a momentous phone call on a hectic Friday evening.

-She was racing around her home in Washington, D.C., to pack for New York, where she was scheduled to undergo weeks of radiation therapy for rectal cancer.
+She was racing around her home in Washington, D.C., to pack for New York, where she had been scheduled to undergo weeks of radiation therapy for rectal cancer.

-But the phone call from Memorial Sloan Kettering Cancer Center (MSK) medical oncologist Andrea Cercek changed everything, leaving Sascha “stunned and ecstatic — I was so happy.”
+The call changed everything, Sascha says, and left her “stunned and ecstatic — I was so happy.”

 Immunotherapy harnesses the body’s own immune system as an ally against cancer.
 The MSK clinical trial was investigating — for the first time ever — if immunotherapy alone could beat rectal cancer that had not spread to other tissues, in a subset of patients whose tumor contain a specific genetic mutation.